3-6th November 2022

-Push the Boat Out is a reference to the late great Edwin Morgan’s unforgettable poem, At Eighty.
-His poem is forward looking and progressive, it encapsulates his persistent indefatigable curiosity for the unknown, whatever it holds, come what may.
-Launched in the centenary year of Edwin’s birth, one of the most difficult and unpredictable of recent times, our new project pays homage to his inestimable contribution to poetry, and to his restless pioneering spirit.
+'At Eighty', the late great Edwin Morgan’s unforgettable poem, is our namesake.
+The work is forward-looking and progressive; it encapsulates his persistent, indefatigable curiosity for the unknown, whatever it holds, come what may.
+Launched in the centenary year of Edwin’s birth, one of the most difficult and unpredictable of recent times, our project pays homage to his inestimable contribution to poetry and to his restless pioneering spirit.

-Jenny Niven, Director & Co-Founder
+Jenny Niven, Director

 Esa Aldegheri, Engagement & Sustainability Manager